-Why?
-For over 27 years South Carolina Law has been encouraging all law students to be involved in their communities from the first day they enter law school.
-The culture of service is a part of the tradition at the law school and taken to heart by the students.
+For over 27 years USC School of Law has been encouraging all law students to be involved in their communities from the first day they enter law school.
+The culture of service is a part of the tradition at USC Law and taken to heart by the students.
 They embrace the idea of volunteering as a law clerk on a pro bono case as not only an opportunity to serve but also one where they can hone their skills, embrace new strategies and put their academic knowledge to use in the real world.

-Scope of representation: The lawyer must agree not to charge a fee for the representation and must have malpractice insurance that covers that representation.
+The lawyer must agree to not charge a fee for the representation and must have malpractice insurance that covers that representation.

 The assistance provided by the student must be only for the pro bono matter in question.

-At the conclusion of the case or the representation, the student and the attorney must inform the School of Law Pro Bono Program and agree to complete a short survey.
+At the conclusion of the case or the representation the student and the attorney must inform the USC School of Law Pro Bono Program and agree to complete a short survey.

 Simply contact the USC School of Law Pro Bono Program by phone (803-777-3405) fax (803-777-6944), or email.